AI Mark VIII radar: Post-war developments

 With the ending of the war, development of the Mk.
 IX was put on hold.
-It was widely assumed that another war was another decade away, ad a minimum.
+It was widely assumed that another war was another decade away, at a minimum.

 In 1947, the Soviet Union began introducing its Tupolev Tu-4 bomber, able to reach the UK from bases in north-western Russia.
 In 1949, the Soviets tested their first atomic bomb.
 This led to an effort to greatly enhance the UK's radar systems under the ROTOR program, as well as introduce a new night fighter that was able to work well against the 350 mph speeds of the Tu-4.
 Although some work had already started on a jet-powered night fighter design, significant time and money could be saved by introducing a new version of the Mosquito with the appropriate upgrades.

 During February 1948, the CFE was asked to evaluate the new Mosquito NF.38 equipped with the Mk.
 IXB for this role.
 They found that the problems using the lock-follow system at low altitudes remained, which left the Mk.
 X easier to use in these missions.
 They also noted that the Mk.
 IX still had problems achieving a lock in the presence of window, and that the PID was too dim to be used in daylight, while being too bright at night.
 They concluded:

 The CFE also rejected the NF.38, noting its performance was only slightly superior to that of the late-war NF.36, and barely superior to the performance of the B-29/Tu-4.
 As a night fighter sent against the Tu-4, it was expected to be essentially useless.
 Mk.
 IX was formally cancelled in 1949.
 One Gloster Meteor, VW413, was already being converted for Mk.
 IX tests, and was allowed to continue construction for testing during July 1950.